Techtonica/curriculum/learning-to-learn/learning-to-learn.md

          - Understanding that something is important, but it's not enough on its own.
          - Hand-on practice truly helps you to grasp the concepts, it helps you automate the knowledge which you've acquired.
          - Take breaks while learning or studying to alternate between focused and diffused mode.
-         - Do not procrastinate the things, use pomodoro method- work for just 20 minutes on something you don’t want to do, then take a break
+         - Do not procrastinate the things, use the Pomodoro method- work for just 20 minutes on something you don’t want to do, then take a break
          - Test yourself during the studying process by looking away and trying to recall what you just studied.
          - Revisit topics that you've learned so far, repetition helps fix the material in your mind.

-- Go through the links available in material section for more details.
+- Go through the links available in the material section for more details.

 ### Common Mistakes / Misconceptions